Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 // Create the processor client via the builder and its sub-builder
-// 'fullyQualifiedNamespace' will look similar to "{your-namespace}.servicebus.windows.net" ServiceBusProcessorClient processorClient = new ServiceBusClientBuilder()
+// 'fullyQualifiedNamespace' will look similar to "{your-namespace}.servicebus.windows.net"
+// 'disableAutoComplete()' will opt in to manual settlement (e.g. complete, abandon).
+ServiceBusProcessorClient processorClient = new ServiceBusClientBuilder()
     .credential(fullyQualifiedNamespace, tokenCredential)
     .processor()